Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Experimental Results

 \subsection{Visualization}

-In~\Figref{fig:heatmap}, we visualize the similarity map between the image features and a query text embedding using the Flickr30K~\citep{plummer2015flickr30k} and COCO Captions~\citep{chen2015microsoft} datasets.
-For each sample, we compare the baseline backbone features (middle) and our detection-oriented pretraining features (right).
+In~\figref{fig:heatmap}, we visualize the similarity map between the image features and a query text embedding using the Flickr30K~\cite{plummer2015flickr30k} and COCO Captions~\cite{chen2015microsoft} datasets.
+For each sample, we compare the baseline contrastive model~\cite{rovit} backbone features (middle) and \detection pretrained features (right).
 We select pyramid level 4 which has the same resolution as the backbone features and apply the Faster R-CNN head in a sliding window manner to obtain the dense feature map.
-We observe that our detection-oriented pretraining results in more localized semantic information given the queried image-text pairs.
-In~\Figref{fig:detection}, we visualize the \ours outputs on LVIS novel categories and Ego4D~\citep{grauman2022ego4d} which is real-world and out-of-distribution data.
-We use the same \ours detector trained on LVIS$_{base}$, and observe that it is able to capture many novel and unseen objects even under the significant domain shift.
+We observe that \detection pretraining captures more localized semantic information on the image-text pairs.

+In~\figref{fig:teaser}, we visualize the \ours outputs on LVIS novel categories and Ego4D~\cite{grauman2022ego4d} which is real-world and out-of-distribution data.
+We use the same \ours detector trained on LVIS$_{base}$.
+The categories for Ego4D are provided by the user based on visual inspection of the video.
+We observe that \ours is able to capture many novel and unseen objects even under the significant domain shift.